back to top

 /

 As housing shortfalls, demand for seasonal workers and peak season tourism apply accommodation pressures, some behaviours among illegal campers are sparking grave concerns among the local community.
+This further fuels the Margaret River camping news cycle.

 “Surge Capacity” a Local Caravan Park Responsibility?